-This final study on the Love Languages ties this series together.
+This final study on love languages ties this series together.
 Learn how to identify your unique Love Language.
-Learn how to differentiate between Sex and the Love Language of Physical Touch.
-How do you love the unlovely, and what is the big deal with love anyway?
+Learn how to differentiate between sex and the love language called physical touch.
+How do you love well, and what is the big deal with love anyway?

 Sexual desire is different from the language of physical touch.
-It can be part of it for the one with the language of physical touch, but is completely separate for those who enjoy sex but have a different love language.
+It can be part of it, but everyone can enjoy sex, whatever their love language.

-Finally, we will look at loving the unlovely and finding hope when you feel hopeless.
+Finally, we will look at loving unconditionally and finding hope when we feel hopeless.